kirtir985-png/netflix-content-analysis/README.md

-# Netflix Content Analysis Dashboard
+# Netflix Content Analysis Dashboard 📊

-##  Overview
+## 📌 Project Overview
-This project analyzes Netflix’s movies and TV shows dataset to uncover key insights into content distribution, trends, and patterns over time.
+This project focuses on analyzing Netflix’s Movies and TV Shows dataset to uncover meaningful insights related to content distribution, trends, and patterns over time.

-The dashboard provides interactive visuals to explore:
-- Movie vs TV Show distribution
-- Country-wise content production
-- Rating categories and trends
-- Yearly content addition
-- Duration and genre patterns
+The analysis helps understand how Netflix’s content varies across genres, countries, release years, and content types (Movies vs TV Shows).

 ---

+## 🎯 Objective
+- Analyze Netflix content distribution by type (Movies & TV Shows)
+- Identify trends in content release over the years
+- Understand country-wise and genre-wise content availability
+- Explore ratings, duration, and category patterns

+---

-## 📊 Dataset
+## 📂 Dataset
-The dataset used is the “Netflix Titles” dataset (CSV), containing:
+- File: `netflix_titles.csv`
+- Contains information such as:
   - Title
-- Type (Movie/TV Show)
+  - Type (Movie / TV Show)
   - Country
   - Release Year
   - Rating
   - Duration
-- Genre information
+  - Genre

-Source: Kaggle (Netflix Titles dataset)
+Dataset Source: Netflix Titles Dataset (publicly available)

 ---

-## Tools Used
+## 🛠️ Tools Used
+- **Microsoft Excel** – data analysis and dashboard creation
-- Microsoft Excel & SQL (for data preparation and dashboard)
+- **SQL** (if applicable) – querying and data preparation
-- Power BI (for interactive visualization)
+- **Power BI / Excel Visuals** – interactive dashboard and charts
-- Power Query & DAX (for data transformation)
-- Python (optional for preprocessing if used)

 ---

-##  Dashboard Preview
+## 📈 Dashboard Preview
 ![Netflix Dashboard](netflix_dashboard.png)

 ---

-## 🚀 Key Insights (Example)
+## 🔑 Key Insights
-- The number of TV Shows has grown faster than movies in recent years.
+- TV Shows have shown significant growth compared to Movies in recent years
-- The US and India are among top content contributors.
+- The United States and India are among the top content-producing countries
-- Certain rating categories dominate overall shows.
+- Certain rating categories dominate Netflix’s content library
+- Content additions have increased steadily over time

 ---

 ## 📥 How to Use
-1. Download the Excel/dashboard file from this repo.
+1. Download the Excel or dashboard file from this repository
-2. Open it in **Microsoft Excel Desktop** or **Power BI Desktop**.
+2. Open it using **Microsoft Excel Desktop** (recommended for full interactivity)
-3. Enable slicers/filters to explore trends interactively.
+3. Enable editing and use filters/slicers to explore insights

 ---

-## ⚡ Conclusion
+## 🚀 Conclusion
-This project demonstrates practical experience in data cleaning, analysis, and dashboard storytelling.
+This project demonstrates practical skills in data cleaning, analysis, and visualization.
+It highlights the ability to transform raw data into actionable insights using analytical thinking and dashboard storytelling.

 ---

-## 📎 About
+## 👩‍💻 Author
-Data analysis project built by **Kirti** — part of personal data analytics portfolio.
+**Kirti**
+Aspiring Data Analyst
+GitHub Portfolio Project